Green UX – Responsible design enhances sales

 Fonts

-6 different font weights and an external font service
+6 different font weights and external font service

-Only the necessary 3 font weights and local loading
+Only necessary 3 font weights and local loading

 Navigation